 MayoCalc / Blog / Finance

 If you earn $35,000 a year, you might not feel wealthy.
-But on a global scale, you are richer than about 93% of the world's population.
-If you earn $60,000, you are in the global top 1%.
+But on a global scale, you earn more than about 91% of the world's population.
+If you earn $100,000, you're in roughly the global top 1-2%.
 These numbers surprise most people because we tend to compare ourselves only to the people around us, not to the other 8 billion humans on the planet.
+However, most Americans searching "how rich am I" actually want to know where they rank within the US, which is why our How Rich Am I Calculator now shows both a US percentile and a global percentile.

 Find Your Global Ranking